 - Social people

 - Strictly punctual

-There are really a lot of differences between East and West but we should remember that these people are our client.
+There are really a lot of differences between East and West but we should remember that these people are our clients.
 We should give them respect and we should also be respected.
-It’s a give and take process, finished their desired project and get paid!
+It’s a give and take process, finished their desired project, and get paid!
 And speaking of clients, there are 6 kinds of them.

-- The Intruders – a client that intrudes your privacy.
-They changes your password and some of your profiles.
+- The Intruders – a client that intrudes on your privacy.
+They change your password and some of your profiles.